daviteixeira-btm/hDC-Agency/README.md

 ## 👨🏻‍💻 About the project
 ```👨🏻‍💻 Sobre o projeto```
-<p>Website design for creating a page to find jobs or post vacancies.</p>
+<p>Website design to create a page to find jobs or post vacancies.
+Made from Matheus Battisti's Boostratp course - Hora de Codar</p>

 ## 🚀 Technology
 ```🚀 Tecnologias```